leonp84/code-institute-project-1/README.md

 ## Deployment

 The site was deployed using GitHub pages and a live version is available for viewing.
 The GitHub repository contains a history of the commits made during development.
+To deploy the project I followed the below steps, starting from the project’s [main repository](#https://github.com/leonp84/code-institute-project-1):

+1. I went to **Settings** on the navigation menu, at the top of the repository page.
+2. I then selected **Pages** menu on the left-hand side bar.
+3. In the first dropdown menu labelled **Source** I selected the branch called **Main** from the available options.
+4. In the next dropdown I left **/ root** as the default option.
+5. I clicked on Save.

+After about 60 seconds after refreshing the GitHub Repository the site was shown (in the right-hand side bar) as deployed.
+Links are below.

 ### Links